focus-editor/focus/LOG.md

 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
 - Fix the font unknown character glyph (try copying something from font-awesome)
+- Support "Open file in" in the context menu on Windows?

 # FEEDBACK